 You may hear some players interchange the words carbon fiber and graphite.
 While the two materials have a similar look and feel, and you’ll even see them sometimes grouped together with graphite paddles, carbon fiber is more durable.
 There are only a handful of carbon fiber paddles on the market, from a players perspective they play similar to graphite.

-Most graphite paddles start around $60 while high-end paddles for more competitive players are often $100+ but we have include some options on the low end of that price range to try to give options for all budgets.
+While you can find some entry-level options for right around $40, most graphite paddles start around $60 while high-end paddles for more competitive players are often $100+ but we have included some options on the low end of that price range to try to give options for all budgets.

-Newcomers to pickleball may think that graphite paddles are automatically the best due to their higher price tag and light weight.
-Although it’s true that many players do prefer graphite, players looking to add power to their pickleball game may actually prefer the few extra ounces of heft of a composite paddle.
+Newcomers to pickleball may think that graphite paddles are automatically the best due to their higher price tag and lightweight.
+Although it’s true that many players do prefer graphite, players looking to add power to their pickleball game may actually prefer the few extra ounces of the heft of a composite paddle.

 Spending budget aside, I think the most important factor to consider in a graphite paddle your own playing style to find the right match for you.